Texas Headshots, Dallas/Fort Worth Business Headshots, Corporate Publicity

 Executive Business Session – $399 Most Popular

-Up to three hours long and an unlimited number of wardrobe/location changes within that session – at your location or in the studio.
+Up to three hours long and an unlimited number of wardrobe/location changes within that session.
 It includes at least 5 finished, retouched images and unlimited usage rights for the files.
 Resized versions for online usage such as LinkedIn, Instagram, Facebook, Websites, and email are also included.
-Turn around time is typically 48 hours.
+Turn around time is typically one week.
 Rush processing available at an additional charge.

 LinkedIn Business Session – $199

-Typically an hour long with one or two wardrobe changes in the studio or at your location if you have at least two people.
+Typically an hour long with one or two wardrobe changes at your location.
 It includes 2 finished, retouched images and unlimited usage rights for the files.
 Resized versions for online usage such as LinkedIn, Instagram, Facebook, Websites, and email are also included.
-Images can be finished for you to take with you from your appointment in the studio or 24 hours if your appointment is at another location.
+Turn around time is typically 48 hours.
 On site processing available for an additional charge.

 Do you need headshots for your entire office staff?
 Please Contact Us for a custom quote.
 Turn around time is typically one week.
 Rush processing available at an additional charge.